Random walk on sparse random digraphs: Introduction

-where $\cJ$ has the out-degree distribution and is independent of $({Z}_k)_{k\geq 1}$.
+where the random vertex $\cJ$ has the out-degree distribution $\pi_0^+$ and is independent of $({Z}_k)_{k\geq 1}$.
 This recursive distributional equation has been extensively studied, $Z_1$ being a special case of a random variable stable by weighted sum.
 Such self-similar variables appear notably in connections with Mandelbrot's multiplicative cascades and branching random walks.
 A more general version of \eqref{rde} has been studied by R{\"o}sler \cite{MR1176497}, Liu \cite{MR1450934,MR1439972,MR1741808,MR1847093} and Barral \cite{MR1717530,MR3275997}.
 Among others, these references provide detailed results concerning the uniqueness of the solution $Z_1$, its left and right tails, its positive and negative moments, its support, and even its absolute continuity w.r.t.
 Lebesgue's measure.
+For example, in the non-Eulerian case (${d}^+_i \ne {d}^-_i$ for some $1 \leq i \leq n$), Liu \cite[Theorem 2.3]{MR1847093} implies that the variable $Z$ of mean one which satisfies \eqref{rde} is absolutely continuous.

 To state our result, we recall that the $1-$Wasserstein (or Kantorovich-Rubinstein) distance between two probability measures $\cL_1,\cL_2$ on $\dR$ (see, e.g., \cite{villani}[Chapter 6]) is defined as